 Our medical centres are open from 9:00am to 5:00pm Monday to Friday.
-Appointments are required to see our medical professionals, we cannot accommodate walk-ins.
+Please refer to the appointments section below for more information.

 If you require medical care when our medical centre is closed please call the National Home Doctor Service on 13 74 25.